-- 5.2.2.
-The Forensic Medicine Pathologist must: - a) Ensure that an order from the coroner has been received prior to the taking of any specimen sample - b) Make a written request for a sample to be taken and it is clear, what sample and from where on the deceased person. - 5.2.3.
-The Forensic Medicine Pathologist or Responsible Collector must: - a) Undertake a three patient ID process and the PMT must update and sign the PMT worksheet as evidence of this process being carried out - b) Label the specimen at the time of collection, prior to taking further specimens from another patient.
+- 5.2.2 The Forensic Pathologist may: - a) Collect a sample as part of the post-mortem examination (with a coronial direction received) or as part of the preliminary investigation in terms of Section 88A of the Coroners Act 2009 - b) Make a written request for a sample to be taken and it is clear, what sample and from where on the deceased person. - 5.2.3 The Forensic Pathologist or Responsible Collector must: - a) Label the specimen at the time of collection, prior to taking further specimens from another patient.